Mixing, Routing, Processing, Recording

 Transparent by design.

-FusionDesk runs a 32-bit floating-point mix bus with constant-power pan law, calibrated RMS and LUFS metering, and adaptive resampling for asynchronous Windows audio sources.
+FusionDesk runs a 32-bit floating-point mix bus with constant-power pan law, calibrated RMS, LUFS and True Peak (dBTP) metering, and adaptive resampling for asynchronous Windows audio sources.

 Frequency Response